If you go swimming regularly, this is probably something you don’t want to think about:

 “These compounds can react with disinfectants (e.g., chlorine) in swimming pools to form disinfection byproducts” (DBPs).

-“Exposure to volatile DBPs, specifically trichloramine, in indoor swimming facilities can lead to eye and respiratory irritation and has been linked to occupational asthma.
+“Exposure to volatile DBPs, specifically trichloramine, in indoor swimming facilities leads to eye and respiratory irritation and can lead to occupational asthma.

 “Although considered a taboo, 19 percent of adults have admitted to having urinated in a swimming pool at least once.”